 For the last 15 years, Wicked has made 51st Street in Manhattan home.
 While some things literally haven’t changed since the beginning (like a pitchfork from the “March of the Witch Hunters” number), others have evolved into icons—including the roles themselves.

 “I always knew it was something special in the beginning,” Idina Menzel (aka the original Elphaba) told Playbill.
 “But I had no idea that it would become this phenomenon.”
 A big part of the magic was her ability to completely get lost in the character and elicit empathy from the audience, even behind a face of green makeup.

-While it still ain’t easy being green, the role has always been a badge of honor on Broadway (everyone from Saturday Night Live’s Ana Gasteyer to The Cher Show stars Stephanie J. Block and Teal Wicks has donned the witch’s hat).
+While it still ain’t easy being green, the role has always been a badge of honor on Broadway (everyone from Saturday Night Live’s Ana Gasteyer to the recent The Cher Show stars Stephanie J. Block and Teal Wicks has donned the witch’s hat).
 And each successive Elphaba has found herself proudly walking the streets of New York with the same faint but unmistakable trace of MAC Landscape Green on her face.